open-sdg/open-sdg-data-starter/README.md

 Note that this only creates template files.
 You will still need to customize these files as needed, and then add/commit/push them with Git.

-Finally, the next step is to perform the same steps in the site repository.
+Finally, the next step is to perform the same steps in the other repository (if you have not already).